wondering-packet/learning-vault/readme.md.md

 > **AI Note**: These lessons were written and formatted with the help of ChatGPT, but I’ve personally tested and validated each concept in my lab environment.

----

 ### 📘 **Knowledge Base (KBs)**

 These articles explain the *why* behind Git commands and behaviors.
 Think of this as your Git "second brain" — built for reference and deeper understanding.

 > **AI Note**: AI assisted me in structuring and editing some KBs, but every topic has been lab-tested and fact-checked by me.

----

 ### 🧠 **Exercises**

 Practical, real-world Git scenarios to sharpen your skills.
 These are 100% written and executed by me — no AI assistance.
 Each one is built to reinforce concepts in an applied context.

-> **Personal Note**: All exercises were crafted and performed in my own lab — they reflect my learning style and debugging habits.
+> **Personal Note**: All exercises were crafted and performed by me in a lab enviro— they reflect my learning style and debugging habits.
+No AI.

----

 ### 💻 **Command References**